ppcl2025/google-ads-manager/docs/07_MODEL_COMPARISON.md

 ## Final Recommendation

-**Use Claude Sonnet 4 (Default)** for all regular analysis.
+**Start with Claude 3.5 Sonnet** for all regular analysis.
 It provides:
-- Latest model with improved capabilities
 - Excellent analysis quality
 - Fast responses
 - Cost-effective for regular use
 - More than sufficient for Google Ads optimization
-- This is the web app default - no configuration needed

-**Alternative: Claude 3.5 Sonnet** if:
-- Sonnet 4 is not available in your API tier
-- You prefer a well-tested, proven model

 **Upgrade to Opus only if:**
 - You need deeper strategic insights